 Notebooks and sketchbooks are a fundamental part of an architect’s arsenal due to their versatility and practicality.
 Whether they’re used to jot down quick notes or as a progress journal for a conceptual design, these notebooks become an architect’s constant companion.

 With the numerous sizes and brands of notebooks available in the market, it is natural for one to be confused about which notepad to invest in.
-So to help narrow down your choices, we have listed some of the best notebooks and sketchbooks for architects.
+So to help narrow down your choices, we have listed some of the best sketchbooks for architects together with our favorite notebooks.

 What sketchbooks and notebooks do architects use?